Basty Kyeremateng

-Basty Owusu Kyeremateng (born 3 February 1987 in Kumasi) is an Italian footballer who currently plays for A.C.D.
+Basty Owusu Kyeremateng (born 3 February 1987) is an Italian footballer who currently plays for A.C.D.
 Borgopal Calcio.
 Although born in Ghana, he moved to Italy at a young age.

 Biography

 Basty started his career along with Giovanni Kyeremateng in Internazionale.
 He played for its Esordienti team to Primavera, the top of youth teams.
 In 2005–06 he was awarded the no.43 shirt of the first team, and played once in a club friendly.
 He wore the no.62 shirt in the 2006–07 season.

 In August 2006 he was loaned to Serie D club Alessandria.
 He then left for Lega Pro teams Canavese, Alghero and Pro Patria.
-In the 2010/2011 he season played for A.S.D.
+In the 2010/2011 season he played for A.S.D.
 Vimercatese Oreno and then joined ACD Borgopal on 2 August 2011.